eidetech/autoBooker/README.md

 1. autoBooker.py - Main
   - selectDay.py  - Try next room in preferredRooms.csv list if the top preferred room is already booked.
   - scan.py - Function to completely scan the day block to be booked in TimeEdit.
     - RGBchecker.py - Check if room is already booked.
+Used by scan.py
-  - sheets.py - Google Sheets integration -> interts booking data to spreadsheet.
+  - sheets.py - Google Sheets integration &#8594; interts booking data to spreadsheet.

 ## Tasks
 - [x] Initial concept!